DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 # ASCIITabsConverter

-ASCII Guitar Tabs converts Guitar ASCII tabs to Music21 Tiny Notation format or Python List of standard notation notes.
+ASCII Guitar Tabs converts Guitar ASCII tabs to [Music21](http://web.mit.edu/music21/) Tiny Notation format (Music21 MIT library) or Python List of standard notation notes.
 Also, provides some computation on the guitar tab like song's key, song's top phrases (of variable lenght, you can choose) and  best scales/ modes to play along.
 See below some sample outputs.
 It uses Python 3.6.1

 CONVERTER: